-Current liabilities are those obligations of a company which are payable within a year or an accounting cycle of a business.
-They are either settled by current assets or by introduction of new current liabilities.
+Obligations of a company which are payable within a year or an accounting cycle of a business are called current liabilities.
+They are either settled by current assets or by the introduction of new short-term liabilities.

 Examples include Overdraft, Creditors, Short-term loans, Outstanding Expenses, etc. They are shown on the Liabilities side of the balance sheet.

-They play a vital role in the control of working capital of a business, WC = CA – CL hence more current liabilities mean less working capital and vice-versa.
+They play a vital role in the control of the working capital of a business, WC = CA – CL, therefore, more of such short-term obligations mean less working capital and vice-versa.

 It is also the denominator when looking at a company’s current ratio thus playing an important part in its liquidity.
-It is imperative to keep a check on current liabilities.
+It is imperative to keep a check on such short-term liabilities.

 >Read Current Assets